ChenYilong/iOS9AdaptationTips/README.md

  ![enter image description here][18]

   [18]: http://mobileforward.net/wp-content/uploads/2015/06/Screen-Shot-2015-06-12-at-6.57.54-PM-697x351.png
-##5.Privacy and Your App【URL scheme changes】
+## 5.Privacy and Your App【URL scheme changes】
 iOS 9 has made a small change to the handling of URL scheme.
-You must whitelist the url's that your app will call out to using the `LSApplicationQueriesSchemes` key in your `Info.plist`.
+You must whitelist the url's that your app will call out by using the `LSApplicationQueriesSchemes` key in your `Info.plist`.

-Please see post here: http://awkwardhare.com/post/121196006730/quick-take-on-ios-9-url-scheme-changes
+Please see the post here: http://awkwardhare.com/post/121196006730/quick-take-on-ios-9-url-scheme-changes

 The main conclusion is that: